Immersion Crypto Minning Rack

 - Immersion Cooling Rack System

-- LHX – liquid to air heat exchangers with quiet, low speed, low power fans
+- 3x LHX – liquid to air heat exchanger / drycooler with industrial grade fans

-- 624L of ThermaSafe Engineered Heat Transfer Fluid
+- 360L of ThermaSafe Engineered Heat Transfer Fluid

 Immersion Liquid Cooling Rack System delivered with 3 Universal ILC Enclosures and all components.